 The results of projects will be closely monitored.
 Performance indicators are the new products, services and processes for new markets being developed, private investment attracted during and after the project, and the turnover and employment of the companies that take part.
 These indicators will be gauged by reporting by the projects, by links to external databases on company performance, and by assessments by outside experts.
 For the latter, the EIC pilot will make use of the Innovation Radar, a tool to assess the market potential of innovations and the market-readiness of innovators.
 The Innovation Radar will also help communicate the results to potential investors.

-Applicants may wish to look at other European support networks (such as the Enterprise Europe Network) as well as at facilities funded by Horizon 2020 for testing and demonstrating technologies or at Thematic Smart Specialisation Platforms.
+Applicants may wish to look at other European support networks (such as the Enterprise Europe Network) as well as at facilities funded by Horizon 2020 aimed at supporting open innovation, in particular for testing and demonstrating technologies (e.g. open innovation testbeds), or at Thematic Smart Specialisation Platforms.
 The use of space data from the EU's space programmes is also encouraged.

 Note